core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Distinction between "authentication credential" and "public key".

 * Considerations on storing whole authentication credentials.

+*  Recycling of Group IDs by tracking the "Birth Gid" of each group member is now optional to support and use for the Group Manager.

 * Fine-grained suppression of error responses.